-If my web designer also hosts my site, what happens to my site if that designer goes out of business?
+Domain ownership is a hidden issue for many people.
+If my web design company also hosts my site, what happens to my site if that designer goes out of business?
 Do I own the domain and the pages?
 What is the first step to take in this situation?

 Business Risk Management 101 – make sure that YOU or your company are the domain_registrant.
 Whoever is listed as the Domain Registrant is the legal owner of the domain.
 There are numerous WHOIS websites that allow you to search for that information, providing domain privacy is not applied.